BlockTimeWorld/SWAM-Token/README.md

 # SwapMatic Token SWAM

 SwapMatic Token SWAM is a multi-chain asset that utilizes a cryptographically secure EVMBridge to maintain balances on Matic Network and Ethereum Mainnet.
 The supply of 100,000,000 tokens can reside on Matic Network or Ethereum.
 The starting point is 0 supply on Ethereum Mainnet and 100,000,000 tokens on Matic.

-EMVBridge transactions are validated and secured by the contract owner's signature can be monitored in blockchain explorers.
+EMVBridge transactions are validated and secured by the contract owner's signature AND can be monitored with blockchain explorers.

 Website: https://web.swapmatic.io